Ninjosh26/OS-Project/disk_reading/README.md

 - Starts in 16-bit real mode
   - After switching to 32-bit protected mode, access to BIOS functionality is lost

+Starting from now, the bootloader will be kept in a separate folder than the kernel.
+For now, we will focus on getting the bootloader to read from the disk so that code beyond the boot sector can be loaded into memory and executed.

 ## Floppy Disks
 For storing the kernel, I will use a floppy disk storage system.
 This is because of the universal support on most architectures, and the FAT12 file system which is rather simple.
 In order to accomodate this, some changes were made to the `Makefile`.
 We added separate targets for building the kernel and bootloader binaries, and also changed the image to be built with a FAT12 file system.
 One thing to note is that the FAT12 file system requires that certain information be present at the start of the disk, so our previous method of starting the bootloader at the beginning of the disk will not work.
 This can actually be easily fixed however, as we can just add the necessary information to the start of our bootloader program.
 The first 3 bytes must disassemble to `JMP SHORT 3C NOP`.
 Next is the version of DOS, of which I will use `MSWIN4.1` for compatibility.
 After that is the bytes per sector, which is 512 for a standard floppy disk.
 There is also sectors per cluster, reserved sectors, FAT table count, number of directory entries, total number of sectors, media descriptor type, number of sectors per FAT, number of sectors per track, head count, hidden sector count and large sector count.
 This is the configuration I added before my main function: